-- 6) Double-click on any cell in the results window to cause the software to jump to the KWIC tool (see the relevant section of this document) where you can view concordance lines for that n-gram across the whole corpus. - 7) For entries that contain open slots, Shift + Double-click on the "Type" entry in the results window to show the variants that can fit in the open slots via the "Open Slot Viewer". - 8) Several menu preferences are available with this tool.
+- 6) Double-click on any cell in the results window to cause the software to jump to the KWIC tool (see the relevant section of this document) where you can view concordance lines for that n-gram across the whole corpus. - 7) For entries that contain open slots, Shift + Double-click on the "Type" entry in the results window to show the variants that can fit in the open slots via the "Open Slot Viewer". - 8) Advanced searches are available with this tool.
+Several menu preferences are also available with this tool.
 (See the relevant sections in this document for explanations).